ava-labs/Simplex/README.md

 In practice, reconfiguration would work as follows:

-1. Once a node notarizes a block `b` containing a reconfiguration event, in round `i` at epoch `e`, it refuses to vote for any descendant block of `b` in epoch `e` that contains any transactions.
-Such blocks are treated as regular blocks, but they only contain the metadata and not the block data.
+1. For a block `b` containing a reconfiguration event, in round `i` at epoch `e`, any descendant block of `b` in epoch `e` are treated as regular blocks, but they must only contain the metadata and no block data.
+Any descendant blocks that contain transactions are invalid.
 2. Since it is impossible to hand over these blocks and their corresponding finalizations to the application, the finalizations are written to the Write-Ahead-Log (WAL) along with the metadata to ensure proper restoration of the protocol state in case of a crash.
-3. Once the block of round `i` is finalized, a new simplex instance for epoch `e'` is spawned.
-The previous instance for epoch `e` does not terminate yet, to assist nodes that still remain in that epoch.
-4. The Simplex instance of epoch `e` remains active until a block has been finalized in epoch `e'`.
-   This ensures that at least `f+1` correct nodes have moved to epoch `e'` and thus any nodes (at most `f`) remaining in epoch `e` can replicate the last data block of epoch `e`.
+3. Once a node finalizes and commits block `b`, it terminates its previous Simplex instance for epoch `e` and instantiates a new Simplex instance for the new epoch.
+Any message regarding epoch `e` sent by a remote node is then responded by the finalization certificate for block `b`, which notifies the remote node about the existence of block `b`, assisting it to transition into the new epoch.

 ### Structuring the blockchain: